Optimal consumption and investment with liquid and illiquid assets: proofs

-By the same way as in \proref{hard}, we can show that the level curve $C=0$ is a hyperbola, and the quadratic curves $A=0,\, B=0,\,C=0$ are as in Figure 3 (we choose the lower curves of the hyperbola).
+As in \proref{hard}, we can show that the level curve $C=0$ is a hyperbola, and the quadratic curves $A=0,\, B=0,\,C=0$ are as in Figure 4 (we choose the lower curves of the hyperbola).
 Also,

 {\bf Claim}: \emph{For any $a\in \bR$ such that $0<a<x_M$, there exist a constant $b_a>a$ and a function $g_a:[a,b_a]\mapsto \bR$ such that

 In fact, $y=\Gamma(x)$ is the equation of the lower curve of the hyperbola $C=0$.}